Recursively Feasible Probabilistic Safe Online Learning with Control Barrier Functions: Analysis of Pointwise Feasibility

 \begin{proof} See Appendix \ref{subsec:proof-lemma-necessary}. \end{proof}

 To provide insight into this condition, for a given data set $\mathbb{D}_N$ and at a particular point $x \in \mathcal{X}$, note that the left-hand side of \eqref{eq:necessary} encodes a trade-off between the uncertainty matrix $\gpGramB(x|\mathbb{D}_N)$ and the mean prediction of the terms of the CBF constraint (as in the vector $[\socd, \ \socc]$).
-In fact, the left-hand side of \eqref{eq:necessary} can be expressed as a sum of products, including the control-independent components (the mean prediction $\socd$ and the upper left block of $\gpGramB(x|\mathbb{D}_N)$), and the control-dependent components (the mean prediction $\socc$ and the lower right block of $\gpGramB(x|\mathbb{D}_N)$).

 The term $\socc$ reflects the mean prediction of how a control input $u$ can cause a change in the value of the CBF $B(x)$.
-Speaking informally, the dynamics of the CBF $B(x)$ are \emph{controllable} at a particular point $x$ when $L_gB(x)$ is a non-zero vector, and $\socc$ is our mean prediction of $L_gB(x)$.
-In this case, the control-dependent components of \eqref{eq:necessary} reveal that the necessary condition for pointwise feasibility is more easily satisfied if the value of $\socc$ is dominant over the lower-right block of $\gpGramB(x|\mathbb{D}_N)$ (which represents the growth of the prediction uncertainty with respect to $u$).
-In fact, this tradeoff between $\socc$ and the lower-right block of $\gpGramB(x|\mathbb{D}_N)$ constitutes by itself a sufficient condition for pointwise feasibility, as will be explained next.
+The value of $B(x)$ can be regulated at state $x$ if the groundtruth $L_gB(x)$ is non-zero.
+In this case, the control-relevant components of \eqref{eq:necessary} reveal that the necessary condition for pointwise feasibility is easily satisfied if the value of $\socc$ is dominant over the lower-right block of $\gpGramB(x|\mathbb{D}_N)$, which captures the growth of the prediction uncertainty with respect to $u$.

+We next state the sufficient condition for pointwise feasibility of the GP-CBF-SOCP, which will be the foundation for the algorithm we present in the next section.